altmp/altv-docs/articles/master_list_api.md

 # Master list API

-the master list api allow you to fetch data from the alt:V master list service
+The master list api allow you to fetch data from the alt:V master list service.

 ## Information

 * GET only